-Greetings cat lovers… are you worried about that sleak tigress napping on your couch?
+Greetings cat lovers… are you worried about that sleek tigress napping on your couch?
 Wondering if you’re seeing a few symptoms of illness in your normally active cat?

 Have you noticed subtle changes in your elderly furry friend?
 Sometimes it’s something you can’t quite put your finger on that starts nagging at you.

-By being a litter box detective, getting familiar with her peeing and pooping habits, you’ll be able to catch any number of problems in the early stages, possibly saving your cat’s life and yourself a lot of money and heartache.
+By being a litter box detective, getting familiar with her peeing and pooping habits, you’ll be able to catch any number of symptoms in the early stages.

 Use your detective eye when you pet or groom your cat as well.

 You’ll notice anything different like lumps, bumps, cuts, dandruff, flea dirt, and ticks.

 Done regularly, you’ll be catching things early, just as with litter box clues, possibly both saving your cat’s life and your wallet, too!